 There are different ways you can choose to assemble your character.
 The first, and most simple way is to have everything on the same level :

 The other is to nest things.
-Sometimes, like in most 3D models or when using 2D systems like Spine, is to have a nested hierarchy.
+In most cases, unless you’re working with only a simple sprite, it’s best to have a nested hierarchy.
 A nested hierarchy will give you more control overall over things like squash and stretch, weapon attachments, rotating/flipping sub components, and will provide a better separation of logic and model.
 The engine can handle both, without any impact on performance or behaviour.
 If you decide to go for the nested way, make sure you set the Animator and Model in the top level’s Character’s inspector.

 The system can work with any kind of character.
 It can be 2D, 3D, it’s up to you, really.
 The asset includes examples of classic, sprite based characters, Spine powered ones, and 3D models.